 Interpersonal curiosity involves a desire to understand and learn from other people's perspectives, experiences, and ideas.
 This can involve asking questions, actively listening, and engaging in dialogue with others.
 Interpersonal curiosity can enhance social connections, promote empathy, and foster cross-cultural understanding.

-Building curiosity in schools involves creating learning environments that encourage exploration, questioning, and discovery.
+Developing curiosity involves creating learning environments that encourage exploration, questioning, and discovery.
 This includes providing opportunities for hands-on learning, encouraging student-led investigations, and integrating interdisciplinary approaches.
 Strategies for building curiosity can help engage students in learning and promote lifelong learning habits.

 Science communication for building curiosity